 When it comes time to hire a home inspector, don’t shop by price.

 The best home inspectors usually charge the most, and there can be a huge difference in the quality of inspections from one inspector to the next.

 Besides reading online reviews, one of the best ways to compare home inspectors is to read sample home inspection reports.
 A good report is easy to read and understand, and gives clear recommendations.

 Reuben Saltzman is an ASHI-certified home inspector with 16 years of home inspection experience .
 He lives in Maple Grove, MN with his wife, two kids, and German Shepherd Stanley.
-Visit Reuben at his blog and on Google+.
+Visit Reuben at his blog.